 \section{Latency Evaluation}

-In this section, we evaluate the total time $T$ of complete capture-to-output pipelines.
-Following Section~\ref{subsec:motivations}, we use the NVIDIA Jetson TX2 as mobile device, and the same high-end desktop computer with a NVIDIA GeForce RTX 2080 Ti as edge server.
-This configuration corresponds to a scenario with relatively capable devices.
+In this section, we evaluate the total time $T$ of capture-to-output pipelines.
+Following Section~\ref{subsec:motivations}, we use the NVIDIA Jetson TX2 as mobile device, and the high-end desktop computer with a NVIDIA GeForce RTX 2080 Ti as edge server.
 Clearly, scenarios with weaker mobile devices and edge servers will see a reduced relative weight of the communication component of the total delay, thus possibly advantaging our technique compared to pure offloading.
 On the other hand, a strongly asymmetric system, where the mobile device has a considerably smaller computing capacity compared to the edge server will penalize the execution of even small computing tasks at the mobile device, as prescribed by our approach.

 We compare three different configurations: local computing, pure offloading, and split computing using network distillation.
-Here, we do not consider naive splitting approaches such as Neurosurgeon~\cite{Kang17} as the original benchmark models in this study do not have any small bottleneck point at their early stage, where their best splitting point would result in either input or output layers. \emph{i.e.}, pure offloading or local computing.
-But, we do consider the data rates for vision task in \cite{Kang17}, and set it below $10$Mbps.
-Note that all the R-CNN models used in this study are designed to have an input image whose shorter side has $800$ pixels.
+Here, we do not consider naive splitting approaches such as Neurosurgeon~\cite{Kang17} as the original R-CNN models used in this study do not have any small bottleneck point~\cite{matsubara2020split}, and the best splitting point would result in either input or output layers \emph{i.e.}, pure offloading or local computing.
+However, we consider the same data rates for vision task as in \cite{Kang17}, and focus thus on rates below $10$Mbps.
+Note that all the R-CNN models are designed to have an input image whose shorter side has $800$ pixels.
 In pure offloading, we compute the file size in bytes of the resized JPEG images to be transmitted to the edge server.
 The average size of resized images in COCO 2017 validation dataset is $874 \times 1044$.
-In the split configuration, we compute the data size to be transferred as the quantized output of the bottleneck layer.
-The communication delay is then computed dividing data size by the available data rate.
+In the split configuration, we compute data size of quantized output of the bottleneck layer, and the communication delay is computed dividing the data size by the available data rate.